Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: Passports must be valid for a minimum of six months from the arrival date.
 New Zealanders do not require a visa for stays up to 30 days.
 They can apply to extend their stay for another 30 days.

 Visitors should have tickets and documents for return or onward travel and sufficient funds to cover their stay.
 If on a tourist visa, visitors should have proof of confirmed hotel reservation and sufficient funds or a credit card.
 If holding a visa for Oman, an additional visa for Qatar is not required (however, travellers are not allowed to depart to a third country).
-All visitors staying in Qatar for more than one month need to obtain a Residence Permit after arrival.
 The government of Qatar does not accept temporary passports.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that passports have at least six months' validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 A service charge of 10 percent is usually added to hotel and restaurant bills in Qatar, in which case tipping is not necessary, although for exceptional service many people add a bit extra.
 If there is no service charge, a 10 to 15 percent tip is appreciated.
 Taxi drivers do not expect a tip but it is polite to round up the fare.